 There is a vast business population, which would not be affected at all or much.

-Approximately, 80% of the businesses will not feel the heat with no returns to file or just a quarterly one.
+Approximately 80% of the businesses will not feel the heat with minimum number of returns.

 Prompt and accurate GST return filing will be critical, to ensure timely returns and a high GST Compliance Rating.

 Any deviation from filing the returns can lead to penalties and interests.
 It can also cause disallowance or delay in getting the input tax credit.
 There’s an automated late fine for the late filers.
 Each day’s delay will cost Rs.
 100/- [tentative], with a maximum limit up to Rs.
 5000/-.
 In the case of annual returns, the fine is Rs.
 100 per day with a maximum limit of .25% of the aggregate turnover.

 Timely and accurate filing of returns will ensure delivery of credit to the last recipient.

 What is GSTIN?

 Every business will be assigned a unique identification number called the GSTIN number, against which all of your GST returns would be filed.
 The GST returns can be filed online, using the services of a GSP [GST Suvidha Provider], who will accurately consolidate all your invoices, prepare your application of GSTreturn filing and get your return registered at GSTN.